-You can assign different functions to the programmable buttons.
-You can, for example, use a programmable button to easily switch between two settings you use often.
-You can also choose to define two different setups for saving and previewing: the usual setup for the Save button (which is defined by the Save options and storage settings, see section 23.4 Save options & storage) and another setup for a programmable button.
+You can assign different functions to the programmable button.
+You can, for example, use the programmable button to easily switch between two settings you use often.
+You can also choose to define two different setups for saving and previewing: the ordinary setup for the trigger (which is defined by the Save options and storage settings, see section 23.5 Save options & storage) and another setup for the programmable button.

-To assign a function to a programmable button, do the following:
+To assign a function to the programmable button, do the following:

 - 1. Push and hold the programmable button.
-This displays the Programmable button menu. - 2.
+This displays the Programmable button menu - 2.
 Push the navigation pad up/down to select one of the functions.
 Push the center of the navigation pad to confirm.

-7.11.1 Programmable button options
+7.9.1 Programmable button options